-(For the SVG File, there are no words with it, so just add “hanging with my peeps” in your favorite font)
+(There are no words in this file.
+Simply add “hanging with my peeps” in your favorite font)

 If you need help adding Heat Transfer Vinyl to a shirt, head to this post to learn how.
 And don’t forget to mirror the image before cutting your vinyl (Ask me how many times I’ve forgotten this!)